Kavithvajen/STEDI/Ontology/Competency_Questions.md

 1. If a dataset contains information regarding individuals, how many datapoints are provided?
 Is that too much information regarding a single person even if it is non-PII?
 (Data minimisation)

 2. Does the dataset contain any PII information?
+    * Includes any PII that maybe present in an attached documentation.

 3. Does the dataset have any of the following issues (Based on DPV):
     * A Non-Disclosure Agreement